Reed Diffusers We also accept money orders or e-checks through Paypal !

 Does your reed diffuser oil base contain DPG or alcohol ?

 No !
 We are quite proud of our base too !
 Yes, allow us to toot our own horn here for a minute !
 The MAJORITY of those selling reed diffusers use a base that is made up primarily of alcohol, Dipropylene Glycol (DPG) or a combination of both.
 Alcohol is highly flammable !
 It also evaporates into the air very quickly and you go through your oils a lot faster that way.
-That's a nice way to get you to have to more frequently buy more oils from them.
+That's a sneaky little way to get you to have to more frequently buy more oils from them.

 Dipropylene Glycol (often referred to as DPG) is a dilutent used in perfumery.
 DPG is thicker than water and although it is effective for thinning out fragrance oils, it can clog up your reeds.